juhneece/juhneece.github.io/about.md

 ## Fun facts

 * Nicknames: Neece, J-Nice, JB
-* A sucker for surprises, I was once serenaded by a [pink gorilla](http://files.juhneece.com/vday2013.jpg) on Valentine's Day
-* I don't cuss, but will often say things like "dagnabbit" (not as a joke)
+* I was the “Mixed Berry” girl in a Dasani Drop ad
+* Ben & I have worked together at the same company 3 consecutive times
 * My sisters & I are all named after locally-famous Filipino actresses
 * My handwriting is so small and neat that people almost always mistake it for computer type
-* I always have time to watch *Shawshank Redemption*
-* Past Halloween costumes: <span id="halloween_costume" style="display:none">Michael Jackson</span>
+* Coolest places I've traveled: <span id="halloween_costume" style="display:none">Michael Jackson</span>

 ## Pictures